Commercial Auto Insurance Cost: Ranges + Calculator

 • For-hire vs not-for-hire (3.5x spread)

 Single biggest cost factor.
 For-hire = transporting goods or passengers for revenue.
 Not-for-hire = business operations vehicles.
-Progressive 2024 data: $272/mo contractor vs $954/mo for-hire transport.
+Industry-typical 2024: ~$272/mo contractor vs ~$954/mo for-hire transport.
 Mis-classification on the low side at quote voids claims on the high side at loss.
-Progressive Commercial.
+FMCSA — for-hire vs private carrier classification.

 • Vehicle class + GVWR